pomykalskia/Lending_Club_Analysis/README.md

 #Data

 Over 3 million loan requests in the year 2015.
 All data is obtained from Lending Club a peer-to-peer lending company, headquartered in San Francisco, California.
-Features include:Amount Requested, Reason for Request, Debt-To-Income Ratio, Employment Length, Location of Request, and Date of Request
+Features include:
+* Amount Requested
+* Reason for Request
+* Debt-To-Income Ratio
+* Employment Length
+* Location of Request
+* Date of Request

 #Methodology